Manfred Symphony: Form

-I. Lento lugubre (B minor)
+I. Lento lugubre

 Manfred wanders in the Alps.
 Weary of the fatal question of existence, tormented by hopeless longings and the memory of past crimes, he suffers cruel spiritual pangs.
 He has plunged into occult sciences and commands the mighty powers of darkness, but neither they nor anything in this world can give him with the forgetfulness to which alone he vainly aspires.
 The memory of the lost Astarte, once passionately loved, gnaws his heart and there is neither limit nor end to Manfred's despair.

 The musical embodiment of this program note is presented in five extensive musical slabs spaced out by four silences.
 A brooding first theme, briefly unharmonized, builds to music both spacious and monolithic.
 A second theme leads to a second musical slab, this time pushing forward with the loudest climax Tchaikovsky ever wrote.
 The music in the third slab seems calmer, while the fourth slab marks the appearance of Astarte.
 The fifth slab culminates in a frantic climax and a series of abrupt, final chords.

 II.
-Vivace con spirito (B minor)
+Vivace con spirito

 The Alpine fairy appears before Manfred in the rainbow from the spray of a waterfall.

 Tchaikovsky's efforts in exploring fresh possibilities in scoring allowed him to present his music with new colors and more refined contrasts.
 In this scherzo, it seems as though the orchestration creates the music, as though Tchaikovsky has thought directly in colors and textures, making these the primary focus.
 Put simply, there is no tune and little definition of any harmonic base, creating a world alluring, fragile and magical.
 The point becomes clear when an actual and lyrical tune enters the central section of the movement.

 III.
-Andante con moto (G major)
+Andante con moto

 A picture of the bare, simple, free life of the mountain folk.

 This pastorale opens with a siciliana, then the three-note call of a hunter.
 The opening theme returns.
 We hear a brief and lively peasant dance, then an agitated outburst, before the opening theme returns.
 The opening pastoral theme eventually returns more spaciously and in a fuller, more decorative scoring.
 The hunter sounds his horn; the music fades.